-The successful candidate will have demonstrated potential to engage outstanding students and future researchers, to build individual and community capacity through local and global partnerships, as well as the ability to attract competitive research funding.
-In addition to maintaining an active funded research program, the Chair also will be expected to supervise graduate students, teach undergraduate and/or graduate courses in their areas of specialization and demonstrate leadership in service, collaboration and mentorship within the University and the community.
+The successful candidate will have a superior record of engaging outstanding students and future researchers, to build individual and community capacity through local, national and global partnerships, as well as the demonstrated ability to attract competitive research funding.
+In addition to maintaining an active funded research program, the Chair will be expected to supervise graduate students, teach undergraduate and/or graduate courses in their areas of specialization, and demonstrate leadership in service, collaboration and mentorship within the university and the community.
 As well, the Chair will be expected to engage actively with the public and the media in matters related to the Chair.
 The Chair will effectively respond to important events and processes, such as the Calls to Action of the Truth and Reconciliation Commission and meaningful engagement as outlined in the Indigenous Strategy.